Professor Val Curtis

 BSc MSc PhD

-TED talk on how behaviour settings control what we do.
+You can visit my TED talk on how behaviour settings control what we do.

-Co-Author of "Gaining Control: How Human Behaviour Evolved" also with OUP (2015)
+I am co-author of "Gaining Control: How Human Behaviour Evolved" also with OUP (2015)